ali7naseh/ali7naseh.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year Ph.D. student at the Manning College of Information & Computer Sciences at UMass Amherst, advised by [Amir Houmansadr](https://people.cs.umass.edu/~amir/).
-My general research interest lies in **trustworthy machine learning**, with a current focus on various aspects of **trustworthy generative AI**, including large language models and multimodal models.
+My research focuses on **trustworthy generative AI**, with an emphasis on **privacy and security risks in large language models and multimodal systems**.
 I obtained my bachelor's degree from Sharif University of Technology.

 ### 🤝 Open to Collaboration